UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 mix1_ica.10 <-
   generate_markers(mix1_ica, 10,  sel.comp = as.character(mix1.assign[, 2]))
 ```
-It is possible to viusalize *the basis marix* as a heatmap
+It is possible to visualize *the basis matrix* as a heatmap

 ```r
 mix1_ica.10.basis <-